BradleyChatha/SdlangSharp/README.md

 For formats that are purely for communication between computers, where the raw data isn't read or written by a user, SDLang isn't the greatest choice compared to the likes of JSON and XML.

+This library is available as NuGet package under the name `SdlangSharp`.

 **Documentation still under construction, this is just the bare minimum right now.
 Library is early in development as well, so expect rough edges.**

 1. [Overview](#overview)